 Bath was also instrumental in bringing ophthalmic surgical services to Harlem Hospital's Eye Clinic, which did not perform eye surgery in 1968.
 She persuaded her professors at Columbia to operate on blind patients for free, and she volunteered as an assistant surgeon.
 The first major eye operation at Harlem Hospital was performed in 1970 as a result of her efforts.

 In 1974 Bath joined the faculty of UCLA and Charles R. Drew University as an assistant professor of surgery (Drew) and ophthalmology (UCLA).
 The following year she became the first woman faculty member in the Department of Ophthalmology at UCLA's Jules Stein Eye Institute.
-As she notes, when she became the first woman faculty in the department, she was offered an office "in the basement next to the lab animals."
+When she became the first woman faculty in the department, she was offered an office "in the basement next to the lab animals."
 She refused the spot.
 "I didn't say it was racist or sexist.
 I said it was inappropriate and succeeded in getting acceptable office space.
 I decided I was just going to do my work."
-By 1983 she was chair of the ophthalmology residency training program at Drew-UCLA, the first woman in the USA to hold such a position.
+By 1983 she was chair of the ophthalmology residency training program at Drew-UCLA, the first woman in the US to hold such a position.

-Bath's work and interests, however, have always gone beyond the confines of a university.
+Bath's work and interests, however, always went beyond the confines of a university.
 In 1977, she and three other colleagues founded the American Institute for the Prevention of Blindness, an organization whose mission is to protect, preserve, and restore the gift of sight.
 The AIPB is based on the principle that eyesight is a basic human right and that primary eye care must be made available to all people, everywhere, regardless of their economic status.
 Much of the work of the AIPB is done though ophthalmic assistants, who are trained in programs at major universities.
 The institute supports global initiatives to provide newborn infants with protective anti-infection eye drops, to ensure that children who are malnourished receive vitamin A supplements essential for vision, and to vaccinate children against diseases (such as measles) that can lead to blindness.

-As director of AIPB, Bath has traveled widely.
+As director of AIPB, Bath traveled widely.
 On these travels she has performed surgery, taught new medical techniques, donated equipment, lectured, met with colleagues, and witnessed the disparity in health services available in industrial and developing countries.

-Dr. Bath is also a laser scientist and inventor.
+Dr. Bath was also a laser scientist and inventor.
 Her interest, experience, and research on cataracts lead to her invention of a new device and method to remove cataractsthe laserphaco probe.
 When she first conceived of the device in 1981, her idea was more advanced than the technology available at the time.
 It took her nearly five years to complete the research and testing needed to make it work and apply for a patent.
 Today the device is use worldwide.
 With the keratoprosthesis device, Dr. Bath was able to recover the sight of several individuals who had been blind for over 30 years.